Skbj2003/Crick-IQ/README.md

 ## Overview

 CricIQ turns 278,000+ real IPL ball-by-ball deliveries into actionable tactical insights.
-It combines classical statistical analysis with modern ML models and an AI chat interface that works entirely offline via Ollama.
+It combines classical statistical analysis with modern ML models and an AI chat interface .

 ---